marmelab/react-admin/docs/Edit.md

 Components based on `<Edit>` are often used as `<Resource edit>` props, and therefore rendered when the URL matches `/[resource]/[id]`.
 The `<Edit>` component generates a call to `dataProvider.update()` using the id from the URL by default.

 You can decide to use a `<Edit>` component in another path, or embedded in a page editing a related record (e.g. in a Dialog).
-In that canse, you can explicitely set the `id` value:
+In that case, you can explicitly set the `id` value:

 ```jsx
 const PostEdit = () => (